 While OLED panels are the “cream of the crop” in terms of picture quality, that quality still comes at a premium.
 The average price of the new 55” OLED TVs we’ve seen this year comes in around $1,700, compared to $511 for QLED sets and $435 for LED TVs .
 (Note that these numbers are for new units only.
 For refurbished TVs , the average price of an LED set was only a hair over $309.)

-Once you’ve figured out the size of TV you’re looking for, consider what resolution and type of panel or display you’d like.
+Once you’ve figured out the size of TV you’re looking for, consider what resolution and type of panel or display you’d like when reviewing the countless tv sales.
 (The budget you’ve set aside will also play a large role in determining these features.)
 Do you want a smart TV, with baked-in streaming apps for your Netflix / Disney+ / Hulu binges?
 If so, will you need a set with WiFi, or can you hook it up directly to your router?
 How many HDMI inputs do you need?
 While HDMI switches are available, having a game console (or two), streaming media player, cable box, and digital TV antenna can add up quickly.

 Native resolution refers to the default resolution, or number of pixels, that the display has.
 It's presented as the number of horizontal pixels by the number of vertical pixels.
 To simplify this, most resolutions have adopted more common terms, such as 1080p (1920x1080) and 4K (3840x2160 -- roughly four times the pixels of 1080p).

 What are the benefits of a smart TV?